vendia/blog/posts/2022-01-14-applying-domain-driven-design-to-blockchains.md

 </details>

-### Pattern 4: Multiple Domains, Multiple Bounded Contexts, and Multiple Unis
+### Pattern 4: Multiple domains, multiple bounded contexts, and multiple Unis

 This pattern is applicable to large enterprise customers with strong governance and control requirements for software owned and operated by each domain.
 You will also consider this pattern if the domain data model is complex, requires higher assurance and guarantee on throughput, or sensitivity of your domain justifies Uni level isolation.